Andrewishere502/NeoCounterAI/README.md

 # Requirements/Dependencies
+0. Make sure you have python 3.9.6 installed and aliased to `python3`

 1. Before you do anything, make sure to create a proper virtual environment!
 This will be a place you can put all the packages you need to make your own model.
 Navigate to your project directory and run the following line to build the virtual environment, named `.venv`:

 `python3 -m venv .venv`